 It’s lovely to meet you

+I see the mind and body as inseparable, and I know that healing and well-being must include our whole system in order to understand ourselves fully.
 I support you in learning to listen to the wisdom of your body and nurture a loving, compassionate relationship with yourself and others.

 What makes somatic therapy different from talk therapy?